 Warranties and guarantees will be provided at time of quote.
 No work performed will be guaranteed for less than 5 years to be free of defect from installation error.
-Warranties will be in affect based on manufacturer's stated schedule.
+Warranties will begin no sooner than the Certificate of Occupancy date.